slatedocs/slate/source/index.md

-omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays category_ids | MojoPages Category ID's that you want business to be listed under array (max: 3) updated_at | When the listing was last updated
+omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays category_ids | MojoPages Category ID's that you want business to be listed under array (max: 3) logo_url | URL for the listing logo, must be a minimum of 150x150 pixels photo_urls | Array of URLs for the listing photos, must all be a minimum of 150x150 pixels video_urls | Array of URLs for the listing videos, must be either YouTube or Vimeo links offer_message | Special Offer or Coupon Message used as a link on the listing page offer_url | Special Offer or Coupon URL used as a link on the listing page updated_at | When the listing was last updated

 # Getting Started Workflow